Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Francesco:
 - I have been working on the second part in the creation of a web app, trying to form a quary.
 However, I have been stuck all day on the same problem, the storing table does not get recognised by the gueryTableBMP280.py programme and I can't figure out why!
+- Just menaged to make the query work, it was due to a spelling mistake!!!

 #### Jonas: